This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 What is Erb’s Palsy?

-Erb’s palsy is a type of palsy, or a weakness or paralysis of muscles, that occurs sometimes in infants due to injuries to nerves during childbirth.
-It is also sometimes called brachial plexus palsy, after the name of the bundle of nerves damaged, but there are actually a few types of palsy that can result from damage to the brachial plexus.
-Erb’s palsy is characterized by the paralysis, weakness, or loss of movement in one arm at birth.
-The condition improves or completely goes away for most infants, but some live with it for life.
+Erb’s palsy is a type of palsy or weakness or paralysis of muscles.
+This occurs sometimes in infants due to injuries to nerves during childbirth.
+It is also sometimes called brachial plexus palsy, after the name of the bundle of nerves damaged.

 The Brachial Plexus

-Where within the brachial plexus the damage occurs determines which part of the arm is affected.
 Erb’s palsy typically affects both the lower and upper arm.
 Some injuries that occur higher up in the brachial plexus only affect the upper arm and shoulder, while those occurring lower down affect the hand.
-This latter type of injury is sometimes called Klumpke paralysis.
+This latter type of injury is sometimes called Klumpke palsy or paralysis.